nextflow-io/nextflow/docs/azure.rst

 		}
 	}

-The files available in the File share will be available to the task in the directory:
+The files in the File share are available to the task in the directory:
-<YOUR MOUNT DESTINATION>/<YOUR SOURCE FILE SHARE NAME>.
+`<YOUR MOUNT DESTINATION>/<YOUR SOURCE FILE SHARE NAME>`.

 For instance, given the following configuration::